- Vegas Pro Editing Tips

 The bottom handle slightly make the image closer to true white.
 The longer top handle I created at the top expands all the compressed dots that were locating in the lower mid-tone region and also at the same time increase the brightness of the whole video.

-See how to apply a film look by using color correction tools in Sony Vegas Pro:<.p>
+If you want to know more about Sony Vegas, check this video to know how to apply a film look by using color correction tools in Sony Vegas Pro.

 Product-related questions?
 Speak directly to our Support Team >>